se7oluti0n/rbblog/README.md

 # Pre-work - *Rails blog for Coderschool*

-> HINT: Please
-> - include this README.md in your project and fill out the information.
-> - remove the `README.rdoc` file that Rails generates.
-> - remove all the HINT blocks in this file.

 **Rails blog for Coderschool** is a Ruby on Rails blog application.

 Submitted by: **Truong Tuan Manh**

-Time spent: 25 hours spent in total
+Time spent: 30 hours spent in total

 URL: **https://mttrails.herokuapp.com/articles**

 ## User Stories

 The following **required** functionality is complete:

-> HINT: mark the items you completed with [x]

 * [x] User can create a new post, formatted using the Markdown language.
 * [x] User can edit an existing post.